 Architects: Rosan Bosch Studio

 The studio creates a holistic learning environment that activates the school’s Scottish Heritage and sets the framework for the student’s growth and development.
-The design creates a learning journey through the flat beaches of the lowlands to the rocky highlands.
-For the kindergarten division the students are grouped around the open beach-inspired areas of the lowlands which offers students to have a flexible and comfortable learning space with padded surfaces which are ideal for romping and movement.
+The designof this educational building creates a learning journey through the flat beaches of the lowlands to the rocky highlands.
+For the kindergarten division, the students are grouped around the open beach-inspired areas of the lowlands which offer students to have a flexible and comfortable learning space with padded surfaces which are ideal for romping and movement.
 To give each space its own identity all the beaches have a distinctive coral sculpture.
-Integrated lightboxes in the wooden podiums gives students a chance to train fine motor control by tracing and drawing patterns on their own.
+Integrated lightboxes in the wooden podiums give students a chance to train fine motor control by tracing and drawing patterns on their own.
 As the age group increases the students reach the highlands where their territory gradually expands offering more selection for the ways of learning.
-Inspired from the sculptural rocks along the Scottish Coast, the hexagonal basalt columns present an intriguing learning setting.
+Inspired by the sculptural rocks along the Scottish Coast, the hexagonal basalt columns present an intriguing learning setting.
 The highlands also consist of open and shared learning environments which have both bookable and unbookable spaces.
 The flexibility of spaces gives teachers the opportunity to plan according to the needs of the students.